coreysabia/AWS-Elasticsearch-Speedtest-Shipper/README.md

 <p align="center">
- Programatically ship Speedtest CLI results to an AWS Elasticsearch Service endpoint.
+ Programatically ship Speedtest CLI results to an AWS Elasticsearch Service from an endpoint of your choosing.
 </p>

 ## Table of Contents